This warm Potato Leek, Carrot, and Zucchini Soup can’t get any more satisfying than this!

 - 2 medium Yukon gold potatoes, peeled and diced

 - 1 zucchini, diced

 - 1-14 ounce can lite coconut milk

 - 1/2 teaspoon ground coriander

 - 1/4 teaspoon cayenne pepper (optional)

 Heat oil on medium-high heat in a large soup pot.
-Add onion, garlic and leek, stirring to cook until onions are soft about 4 minutes.
+Add onion, garlic, and leek, stirring to cook until onions are soft about 4 minutes.
 Be careful not to burn the leeks.
-Add potatoes, carrots, zucchini and thyme leaves stirring until fragrant.
+Add potatoes, carrots, zucchini, and thyme leave stirring until fragrant.
 Add coconut milk, water, coriander, turmeric, cumin and bring to a boil.
-Reduce heat to a simmer, cover and cook until potatoes are tender, about 20 minutes.
+Reduce heat to a simmer, cover and cook until potatoes are tender about 20 minutes.
 Season with salt and pepper and adjust to taste.

 Chef’s Tip: I used water instead of vegetable broth, I used 1 teaspoon of Himalayan Pink salt.